weaviate/weaviate/gsi/README.md

 The default vector index is Weaviate's native implementation of HNSW.
 To override this in your application, you must configure the 'vectorIndexType' property when you create your Weaviate class.

-There is a python example at "gsi/tests/weaviate-gemini-sanity.py" that demonstrates how to do this.
+There is an example located at "gsi/tests/weaviate-gemini-sanity.py" that demonstrates this using the existing Weaviate python package.

 # Benchmarks